Human Trafficking - Full Report

 Evidence of effective interventions

 Due to a lack of high-quality evidence, I was not able to identify the most effective approaches with confidence.
+Below, I point to some promising interventions and findings on what does not work.

-The current body of research on human trafficking interventions is weak compared to fields like global health.
-Unlike in global health, I cannot confidently identify top charities whose work is supported by a robust body of independent research.
+The current body of research on human trafficking interventions is weak compared to fields like global health, so I was not able to confidently identify top charities whose work is supported by a robust body of independent research.
+I was still able to identify promising interventions and areas where more research and better evaluation methods are needed, as well as highlight some useful findings.

+Various assessments and reviews on the impact of anti-trafficking interventions have noted that there is little evidence demonstrating impact and that evaluations of program effectiveness tend to be of poor quality.
 Evaluations of anti-trafficking interventions are conducted, but there are few high-quality measurements of the actual impact of the interventions.
 Evaluations have primarily focused on the progress of project implementation and how project outputs have been achieved, rather than the outcomes or impact of projects.

-However, working on improving the evidence base on the effectiveness of anti-trafficking interventions appears to be an important and relatively neglected area.
+Working on improving the evidence base on the effectiveness of anti-trafficking interventions appears to be an important and relatively neglected area.

 Assessing effectiveness of interventions